pingcap/docs-dm/en/task-configuration-guide.md

 ## ********* Basic information *********
 name: test                      # The name of the task.
 Should be globally unique.
-shard-mode: "pessimistic"       # This needs to be configured if it is a shard merge task.
-The "pessimistic" mode is used by default.
-After understanding the principles and restrictions of the "optimistic" mode, you can set to the "optimistic" mode.
+shard-mode: "pessimistic"       # The shard-mode must be configured for a shard merge task.
+By default, use the "pessimistic" mode.
+After getting a deep understanding of the principles and restrictions of the "optimistic" mode, you can set it to the "optimistic" mode.
 ```

 ## Other configurations